 - Link building

 White hat SEO is a long-term approach dedicated to improving user experience.
 In general terms, being a good guy in the SEO world is considered to be the right direction.

 Black Hat SEO

-Black hat SEO can get you to the top of the SERP in a short period of time but search engines would most likely sooner or later penalize and ban the website.
+In a short period of time, Black Hat SEO will get you to the top of the SERP, but search engines will most likely penalize the website sooner or later and ban it.

 Grey Hat SEO

-There’s also a practice called the Grey hat SEO, a practice when compared with the Black hat techniques, you may risk less.
-Grey hat techniques aren’t clearly defined by Google so you can gain thousands of website users a day later while not being penalized or losing all of your rankings.
+There’s also a practice called Grey Hat SEO, a practice that you can lose less compared to the Black Hat techniques.
+Google does not explicitly describe grey hat tactics so that you can gain thousands of website users a day later while not being penalized or losing all your rankings.